-The Marsden Fund Council is keen to see an increased emphasis on ethical considerations of the proposed research, particularly in the social sciences disciplines.
+If the proposed research requires ethics approval, please use this section to show that you have considered all the ethical issues associated with your research.
+Your discussion should satisfy the panel that your processes are meaningful.

-- If the proposed research requires ethics approval, please use this section to show that you have considered all the ethics issues associated with your research.
-Your discussion should satisfy the panel that your processes are meaningful, and for social science disciplines in particular, that you have fully considered how your methods will affect the communities you are working with.
-It is important that you do not concentrate solely on your theoretical argument at the neglect of methodology, implementation, and community safety. - Compliance information (for example: permit numbers; details of ethics approvals gained) should be detailed in Section 3h (Ethical or Regulatory Obligations).
+Compliance information (for example: permit numbers; details of ethics approvals gained) should be detailed in Section 3i (Ethical or Regulatory Obligations).